onlonlonl/hopscotch/README.md

 **How it works:**

-* You use the web interface to add places, decorate the space, water the garden, leave notes
+* Using the web interface to add places, decorate the space, water the garden, leave notes
 * Claude uses Supabase MCP to read and write data, name places
 * Both share the same database